yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 ![](https://cdn-images-1.medium.com/max/1600/1*WxT39yTmAiuDFp4HHeUYVw.png align="center")

-We can easily implement a HashSet using the HashMap by using our value for the set as the key for the map, and null as the value.
+We can easily implement a `HashSet` using `HashMap`.
+We will do so by using our value for the set as the key for the map, and null as the value.
 In fact, that’s again exactly the implementation Java chose.

 ### Conclusion